The troll is a fairy of Norwegian origin. Also known as trolls in Japan, they are one of the main monsters in games and fiction.

-When we imagine “trolls,” we probably have a general image of them as monsters with big ears and noses, ugly appearances, and rough personalities that misbehave with people.
+When we imagine “trolls,” we probably have a public image of them as monsters with big ears and noses, ugly appearances, and rough personalities that misbehave with people.

 Even in Norway, the home of trolls, there are various types of trolls depending on the medium in which they appear.